-Feeling motivated to do something, but there’s a hurricane brewing outside, here are some of the best activities in Ireland for those rainy days.
+Feeling motivated to do something, but there’s a hurricane brewing outside?
+Here are some of the best activities to do on a rainy day in Ireland.

 1. Climb Walls

 There are so many good climbing walls dotted around the country, that will give you a workout and your daily dose of adrenaline.
 In Dublin alone, there’s Gravity, Awesome Walls and the Dublin Climbing Centre where you can while away that rainy day for just a couple of quid.

 There are so much more fun ways to exercise than running on a treadmill.
 Learn a skill, get in touch with your body and calm that restless mind of yours with boxercise, yoga, hot yoga, pilates, etc. Whatever you think of, there will probably be a class for it.

 Get in some training or just go for a paddle in one of the hundreds of pools around the country.
 If you are looking for something a bit more adventurous.
 Take a quick dip in the sea, the rain is not going to make any difference there!
 Just make sure to have a massive towel waiting for you when you get out.

 4. Do some extreme trampolining